AlihamzaMaan/PROJECT/README.md

 - **Evaluation**: Compare model performance using metrics (accuracy, precision, recall, F1, ROC), confusion matrices, and ROC curves.
 - **Twitter Sentiment Analysis**: Analyze sentiment on tweets using Tweepy and TextBlob (detailed in a separate section).

-## Usage
-1. Open and run the `sentiments_V5.ipynb` notebook to reproduce the experiments.
-2. Ensure that all required packages are installed in your environment.
-3. Review the output for model evaluations and visualizations.

 ## Model Details & Results
 - **Traditional ML Models**: Logistic Regression with various resampling techniques, Multinomial Naive Bayes, Random Forest, and Linear SVC.
 - **Deep Learning Models**: LSTM and GRU architectures are implemented to assess performance on sequential data.